How to Choose the Right Dentist for Dental Implants

 Your dentist should be transparent about pricing and the quote you receive should include all associated costs (including maintenance costs) so you won’t have any surprises later.

 If you need some help financing your treatment, check whether the clinic is a preferred provider for your health fund and what costs can be claimed on private health insurance.
 You can also ask if they offer interest-free payment plans that can help to make upfront costs easier to manage.

 Finally, you should also check the locations that your dentist operates from, to make sure they’re convenient to visit, and see whether their website includes information about public transport and parking nearby.

 If you’re missing one or more teeth and considering dental implants, Perth Dental Implant Centre operates out of two convenient locations in Perth: Kelmscott Dental in Kelmscott and EVP Dental in East Victoria Park.

-Dr David Norcross (BChD) has 15 years’ experience in advanced restorable, cosmetic and implant dentistry.
+Dr David Norcross (BChD) has over a decade of experience in advanced restorative, cosmetic and implant dentistry.
 Having completed an Advanced Restorative Course at the North of England Dental Academy, a course in Implant Dentistry accredited by the British Academy of Dental Implantology and a Master Clinician in Implant Dentistry Programme gaining certificates from the Global Institute for Dental Education (gIDE) and UCLA.

 Extensive training, skills and passion for implant dentistry, coupled with positive patient outcomes has earned Dr Norcross a favourable reputation as one of Perth’s best dentists placing implants.
 Read more about Dr Norcross here.